erinknapp/project1-group8/README.md

-# Group Ate - Pick It!
+# Group Ate - Country Population Ranking

-## Pick It! is designed to help you pick what restaurant to go to.
+## .
-Using the power of the [Yelp!
-API](https://www.yelp.com/developers) and the [Google Maps API](https://developers.google.com/maps.)
+Using the power of the World population API Documentation (aldair.sr99) | RapidAPI Get population of a country or world population.
+Data provided by https://www.worldometers.info/ and the [Google Maps API](https://developers.google.com/maps.)

+Where does your country rank in terms of world popluation?
+We can show you!
+Type in yours or any country to see!